CoderK-debug/OSINT-FRAMEWORK/README.md

 ## DISCLAIMER
 This Framework is published for ethical and educational purposes.
 I am not responsible of any misuse of the Framework.
 Also, tools and technics are beyond my control.

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at coderk@protonmail.com.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting me at coderk@protonmail.com.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
-The project team is obligated to maintain confidentiality with regard to the reporter of an incident.
+I will maintain confidentiality with regard to the reporter of an incident.
 Further details of specific enforcement policies may be posted separately.

 ## CONTACTS
 Contact me by email: coderk@protonmail.com